ljw1004/blog/Analyzers/PlatformSpecificAnalyzer/ReadMe.md

 ------------------

 * The analyzer should also deal with "UWP min-version".
-Let's hold off on that until Microsoft actually releases a new version of UWP with new contracts.
+Let's hold off on that until Microsoft actually releases a second version of UWP with new contracts.
 It will require the analyzer to read from the .vbproj/.csproj to discover `TargetPlatformMinVersion`, and then read through `Windows Kits\10\Platforms\UAP\version\platform.xml` to discover versions of which contracts is in TargetPlatformMinVersion.